Particular/docs.particular.net/servicecontrol/logging.md

 ## Logging Levels

-Instances of the ServiceControl service write logging information and failed message import stack traces to the file system.
+Instances of the ServiceControl service write logging information and failed message import stack traces to the Windows Event log and the file system.

 To configure logging for ServiceControl Audit and Monitoring instances, refer to the [ServiceControl Audit configuration settings](/servicecontrol/audit-instances/creating-config-file.md#host-settings-servicecontrol-auditloglevel) or [ServiceControl Monitoring configuration settings](/servicecontrol/monitoring-instances/installation/creating-config-file.md#logging-monitoringloglevel) documentation pages.